ShymaaIsmail/airbnb-clone-project/README.md

 | **Simple Checkout View**  | Minimal, secure payment and booking confirmation page                     |

 ### Importance of User-Friendly Design
-A well-designed booking system reduces user friction, increases conversions, and boosts customer satisfaction.
+📌 *Why it matters:* A well-designed booking system reduces user friction, increases conversions, and boosts customer satisfaction.
 User-friendly navigation, clean and intuitive interfaces, and responsive design ensure the platform is accessible and efficient on all devices.

 ---

-### Figma Design Specifications
+### 🖍️ Figma Design Specifications

 #### 🎨 Color Styles
 - **Primary Color**: `#FF5A5F`